-Patricia (Trish) McMahon is a member of Torys’ Litigation and Dispute Resolution Practice.
+Patricia (Trish) McMahon is a research lawyer in the Torys’ Litigation and Dispute Resolution Practice.
 She has extensive experience in class action proceedings, tax disputes, constitutional law, administrative law and public law, having appeared before all levels of court.
+She is a member of the firm’s appellate practice group.

 Before joining Torys, Trish was a litigation associate at a law firm in Toronto.
 Previously, Trish clerked for Mr. Justice Ian Binnie at the Supreme Court of Canada.
 Trish was a Fulbright Scholar and a Lillian Goldman Scholar at Yale Law School, where she served as a student director in a legal aid clinic dedicated to civil liberties litigation related to the policies of the U.S. government following the attacks of September 11th, working on cases involving detentions, search and seizure, due process, international human rights and humanitarian law.